Back to overview

 Find out about The University of Law's SQE preparation courses via its website!

-As stated above, all candidates qualifying via the SQE must complete two years’ QWE.
-This element of the new qualification route is flexible in the sense that it can be completed in up to four organisations, rather than one law firm (ie, a formalised training contract), and it can be undertaken before, during and/or after completing the SQE1 and SQE2 exams.
+One of the requirements to qualify as a solicitor via the SQE is two years’ QWE.
+This element of the new qualification route is flexible in the sense that it can be completed in up to four organisations, rather than one law firm (ie, a formalised training contract), and it can be undertaken before, during and/or after completing the SQE1 and SQE2 assessments.

-Find out more about the difference between training contracts and QWE in this Oracle.
+Find out more about the difference between training contracts and QWE.

 Read our Meet the Recruiter profiles to find out how individual firms are adopting the SQE.